 These guidelines cover regular snacks and meals served to youth at Footsteps Child Care.
 Monthly birthday celebrations are excluded from strictly following these guidelines.
 Likewise, food served or purchased by youth off-site may not meet the criteria.
-We aim to implement fully the guidelines over the next 12 months.
+We aim to implement the guidelines fully over the next 12 months.
 Staff at each site will be responsible for implementation, with periodic checks by the Executive Director.

-1 Promoting Physical Activity and Healthy Nutrition in Afterschool Settings: Strategies for Program Leaders and Policy Makers.
+&lt;sup>1 Promoting Physical Activity and Healthy Nutrition in Afterschool Settings: Strategies for Program Leaders and Policy Makers.
 U.S. Department of Health and Human Services: August, 2006.